How to integrate Kill Bill and Stripe end-to-end for a Monthly Subscription

 org.killbill.billing.plugin.stripe.publicKey=pk_test_XXXX

-Step 9: Clone and Run the Demo
+Step 7: Install and run the Stripe Demo

 Open a terminal and clone the killbill-stripe demo: